-To see the tools listed here in action you may want to check out our Serenity Cafe' Membership at Serenity Cafe Membership.
-This is where some of our visitors are actually using variations of the tools described below in multimedia formats that can be completed online or downloaded to a computer or mobile device to help them heal the issues discussed on this website and in my Thawing the Iceberg Series of books, audios, and videos.
+To see the tools listed here in action you may want to check out our Serenity Cafe Lifetime Membership.
+This is where some of our visitors are actually using variations of the tools described below in multimedia formats that can be completed online or downloaded to a computer or mobile device to help them heal the issues discussed on this website and in our online therapy courses based on the Thawing the Iceberg Series of books, audios, and videos.

 Since we all have our own unique ways of seeing the world, ourselves, and other people it's best for a therapist to have a toolbox of skills and interventions.
 Equipped with appropriate tools, the therapist and client can devise a plan best suited for the person and their issues.
 I have a friend who likes to say ..."If all you have is a hammer, then everything begins to look like a nail."